Shuquanh9009/github-tutorial/README.md

 ---
 ## Workflow & Commands
 `git status`- a command to check the status of your files, whether if it was added, modified, deleted, commited and etc.
+- Is always useful to use `git status` after every changes you made, files you commited, because if you did something wrong, `git status` will inform you what went wrong and have type of undo commands you could type in depending on your situation

 `git add .` - a command that adds your file to staging area

+`git add --all` - a command that adds all the files changes you made into the staging area, including the deleted ones.

+- This is useful when it comes to **renaming folders** because it will bring back all the files under the old folder into the new folder

 `git commit -m `- a command to save your edits with a message you make to remeber the edits you made

 `git push` - a command to push your files up to your remote which is to like Github.